Pratham Books is looking for a Product Manager (Technology)

 Nice to have but not mandatory

-Location: Position is based out of Bangalore and is full-time.
+Location: This role is based out of Bangalore and is full-time.
+The project is expected to complete within a 3 year time-frame.

-Interested candidates can email their resume to [email protected]
+Interested candidates are requested to send in their resume to [email protected]

 “This year, we’ve tried to create books that are simpler than last year, based on conversations with our outreach partners.
 Simpler does not mean easier, of course, and in many ways it has been more challenging.
 Fortunately, we’ve been working closely with some of the finest editors, writers, illustrators, art directors and translators who have helped us create a set of wonderful books.
 While the aim of each book is to inform and educate, the idea is also to nurture the innate sense of wonder in children and in turn, encourage them to explore further,” shares Yamini Vijayan, who anchors content creation for StoryWeaver.